Smr123-ddca/Storybook-Illustartor/README.md

 3. The backend:
    - Splits the story into pages (based on paragraphs or word count).
    - Generates an image prompt for each page.
-4. A free AI image generation API is used to create illustrations.
+4. A free AI image generation API(Pollination.ai) is used to create illustrations.
 5. Each page’s text and image URL are returned to the frontend.
 6. The frontend renders the story page by page like a storybook.